before80/tools/content/fish/interactiveUse.md

 Fish knows the shapes “block”, “line” and “underscore”, other values will be ignored.

-​	Fish 识别的光标形状有 “block”（块状）、“line”（线条）和 “underscore”（下划线），其他值会被忽略。
+​	fish 识别的光标形状有 “block”（块状）、“line”（线条）和 “underscore”（下划线），其他值会被忽略。

 If the cursor shape does not appear to be changing after setting the above variables, it’s likely your terminal emulator does not support the capabilities necessary to do this.
 It may also be the case, however, that `fish_vi_cursor` has not detected your terminal’s features correctly (for example, if you are using `tmux`).
 If this is the case, you can force `fish_vi_cursor` to set the cursor shape by setting `$fish_vi_force_cursor` in `config.fish`.
 You’ll have to restart fish for any changes to take effect.
 If cursor shape setting remains broken after this, it’s almost certainly an issue with your terminal emulator, and not fish.